Vanderbilt Temporary Service Employee Guide

 - Paycheck distribution

-The VTS staff will provide you with an identification authorization form during orientation.
-The Vanderbilt Card ID must be worn whenever you are on assignment.
-The Vanderbilt Card ID should be carried with you on the following occasions:
+VTS staff will send an identification authorization form to the Card Office after you complete orientation.
+The Vanderbilt ID Card must be worn whenever you are on assignment.
+The Vanderbilt ID Card should be carried with you on the following occasions:

 - All times when you are on campus